Sneezry/leetpress/README.md

 # LeetPress

-Generate single HTML file for all LeetCode problems (excluding pay-only problems) for printing or off line reading.
+Generate single HTML file for all LeetCode problems (excluding pay-only problems) for printing or offline reading.

 ## Caution